Working capital, decided by humans.

 §What the cash-flow problem actually looks like

+Carrier payments settle within days; shipper invoices clear in 30 to 60.
 A 3PL that books a carrier typically pays that carrier within days of delivery.
 The shipper invoiced for the same service pays on 30- to 60-day terms.
 The operator carries the difference on each load.

+Facility and fleet costs operate on a fixed monthly schedule.
 Lease payments, insurance, equipment, and labor are due monthly regardless of invoice collection timing.
 Fixed costs continue on their own schedule.

+Client onboarding increases capital requirements before the first collection.
 Onboarding a new shipper involves fronting carrier costs and allocating warehouse capacity before the first invoice from that client is collected.

 Typical operator